gobysec/GobyExtension/README.md

 ## Summary

-In this section, you learned how to create, run and debug extensions, and also learned the basic concepts of Goby extension development.
-But this is only a beginner's guide. how to develop extensions will be explained in further detail in later sections.
+In this section, you learned how to create, run and debug extensions, and also the basic concepts of Goby extension development.
+This is only a beginner's guide, how to develop extensions will be explained in further detail in later sections.

 # Extension development